Seniors Community

 A comprehensive evaluation is performed on each patient when he or she enters the program to determine the specific nature of the vestibular dysfunction.
 An individualized treatment plan is then developed.

-We complete a very detailed advanced examination, including a host of sensitive tests (including VNG, computerized balance testing, detailed neurological exam, vestibular exam, and more) that we use to quantify, and objectively evaluate a patient with a vestibular disorder.
+We complete a very detailed advanced examination, including a host of sensitive tests (including balance testing, detailed neurological exam, vestibular exam, and more) that we use to quantify, and objectively evaluate a patient with a vestibular disorder.
 These tests are used to access a peripheral, central or neurological problem

 We rehabilitate a wide range of conditions that can result in vertigo, dizziness and imbalance—including, but not limited to: